chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/debugging/index.md

 Click brackets to navigate to this element:
 ![](./Debugging-image6.png)

-# Inspecting Properties at Runtime with Live Property Explorer
+# inspecting properties at runtime with live property explorer
 ![](./Debugging-image7.png)

 ![](./Debugging-image8.png)